 By now, you’ve at least heard of TikTok, the social media platform responsible for what feels like every viral moment to occur this year.
-These short-form videos of memes, dance challenges, visual illusions and more are what not only make the app fun and interactive, but allow biz owners and creators to promote their work, too.
-They even launched a $200M fund for their top creators late last month.
+These short-form videos of memes, dance challenges, visual illusions, and more are what not only make the app fun and interactive, but allow biz owners and creators to promote their work, too.
+They even launched a $200M fund for their top creators in July.
 Despite being slightly marred by political controversy, it continues to be a stellar resource for creative inspo.

 How to Set Up a Pro Account:

 On your profile page, press the 3 dots on the upper right corner.
 This will take you to the “Settings and Privacy” tab.

 Select “Manage My Account.”

 Choose “Switch to Pro Account” and follow the directions.